A holistic scientific approach for greater performance at work and in the gym

 A source of: B vitamins (including B12), vitamins C and E, fulvic and humic acids, iron, copper, zinc, manganese, magnesium, potassium, silicon, silver, iodine, chromium, molybdenum, phosphorus, glycosides, retinol, terpenoids, polyphenols, albuminoids, hippuric and oxalic acid, tannic acid, bioflavonoids.

 Strong back root has a history of use in Jamaica and across the West Indies as a remedy for a weak or injured back (also the knees).
-It was more recently popularised as a physical performance enhancer and a safe Viagra substitute.
+It was more recently popularised as a physical performance enhancer and an aphrodisiac.
 In Traditional Chinese Medicine, the same plant is used to treat pains in the joints and muscles, and also respiratory ailments.
 These benefits result in an improvement to your exercise recovery times, and also support your body in building strong lean muscles.

 A source of: B vitamins, iron, calcium, phosphorous, magnesium, manganese, copper, zinc, flavonoids, alkaloids, terpenes, phytosteroids, phenols, phenylpropanoids, glycosides, volatile oils.